 When To Pick Serrano Peppers

-When you should pick your Serrano peppers not only depends on the type of Serrano pepper you’re growing, but also hot hot you want them to be.
+When you should pick your Serrano peppers not only depends on the type of Serrano pepper you’re growing but also how hot you want them to be.

 How Can You Tell When Serrano Peppers Are Ripe?